-Venom Movie Is Going Shake Things Up; Sinister Six As Anti-Heroes?
+Venom Movie Is Going To Shake Things Up; Sinister Six As Anti-Heroes?

 December saw Sony announce new movies for its Spider-Man universe with Venom and the Sinister Six.